Novadge/novamail/README.md

 </code>

 <h3>Side note </h3>
-Mail-Grails will try to use predefined host props for some popular email providers if you do not provide hostProps
+Novamail will try to use predefined host props for some popular email providers if you do not provide hostProps

 <h2>Usage</h2>